When I told my husband I was planting purslane in the garden, I suspect he thought I’d lost my mind.

 The typical garden variety, common purslane (species P. oleracea) grows low along the ground and spreads up to 18 inches once mature.

-You can find seeds available from True Leaf Market.
+You can find seeds available from Eden Brothers.

 A cultivar of P. oleracea var. sativa, ‘Golden’ purslane has tender yellow-green leaves and grows to a mature size of about 10 inches tall.